 - Eureka Precisa

-(As of September 8, 2023) Updates are constantly being released.
-It's best to check the app directly to see which other scales have been integrated.
+(As of September 8, 2023) There are always updates.
+It's best to check directly in the app to see which other scales have been integrated.

 - Smart Espresso Profiler